Danijela Đurović: Political career

 She is a member of the Socialist People's Party (SNP) since 2008.

 From 2008 to 2012 she performed the duties of the manager of the Herceg Novi Municipality and from 2012 to 2015 she served as the first female President of the Municipal Assembly of Herceg Novi.
 She was elected vice president of the Municipality of Herceg Novi in 2017.

 She was the vice president of SNP from 2017 to 2021.

 Following the 2020 parliamentary elections, Đurović was elected to the Parliament of Montenegro as part of the For the Future of Montenegro coalition.

 On 28 April 2022, Đurović was elected President of the Parliament of Montenegro.
+On 15 May 2023, Đurović, along with government ministers Marko Kovač and Miomir Vojinović, left SNP.